USS Lamson (DD-367): History

 After 2 months of escort duty, Lamson joined three other destroyers 29 November and penetrated 160 miles into enemy territory to bombard Madang, the main Japanese naval base on New Guinea.
 On 15 December she engaged in preinvasion bombardment of Arawe, New Britain, and, during the landings at Cape Gloucester 11 days later, downed two "Vals".
 Continuing the New Guinea operation, the destroyer bombarded Saidor 2 January 1944.

 After a brief overhaul at Mare Island and training at Pearl Harbor, Lamson arrived at Eniwetok 8 August to join the 5th Fleet.
 For the next 2 months she engaged in patrol duty and ASW screen in the Marshall Islands before reassignment to the 7th Fleet.

 Departing Hollandia 25 October, Lamson steamed to the Philippines to serve as picket, patrol and screening ship for the massive Leyte assault.
 Throughout November the destroyer beat off numerous suicide plane attacks aimed at convoys bringing supplies to the Philippines.
-According to the ships action report, while screening a convoy off Ormoc Bayon 7 December 1944, Lamson downed two "Dinahs" before a "Tony" made a fast low approach on the starboard quarter and struck the ships number two stack with its right wing and spun around crashing into the after port corner of the transmission room.
+According to the ships action report, while screening a convoy off Ormoc Bay on 7 December 1944, Lamson downed two "Dinahs" before a "Tony" made a fast low approach on the starboard quarter and struck the ships number two stack with its right wing and spun around crashing into the after port corner of the transmission room.
 Four men were killed and seventeen wounded.

 She arrived at the Puget Sound Navy Yard 16 January 1945 for extensive repairs.
 Returning Eniwetok 10 May, Lamson operated for the rest of the war on patrol and air-sea rescue work off Iwo Jima.
 A fitting climax to Lamson's fine war record came on 3 September, when she arrived at Chichi Jima to supervise the surrender of the Bonin Islands.
 Following occupation duty at Sasebo, Japan for 1 month, the destroyer departed Japan 29 October for San Diego, arriving there 29 November.

 Fate

 However, Lamson was still destined to play a valuable role in America's progress as she arrived at Bikini Atoll later in May 1946 to participate in Operation Crossroads.
 The destroyer was sunk in Test Able, the atomic explosion 2 July 1946.

-Lamson received five battle stars for World War II service.